kasperlindau/OptiSkane/README.md

 For all data, both static and real-time, I use [TrafikLab]("https://www.trafiklab.se/").

 # Relative performance
-Measuring performance is quite difficult, as it depends on many factors.
+Measuring performance is quite difficult, as it depends on many different factors.
 Some hardware-related factors include:
 * Computer specs
 * Background processes running